xrdocs/virtual-routing/_blogs/2022-08-23-build-your-own-xrv9000-amis-for-aws.md

 Also, based on the OS you use for the client machine, you may need to modify the `ssh_key_public` and `ssh_key_private` variables to correctly reflect the path to the key pair files you copied to the `ssh/` directory earlier.

 **Note**: All regions and availability zones of AWS do not support all types of instances.
 As noted in the variables file, we use two types of temporary instances during the build process: `m5zn.metal` and `m4.large`.
 These are currently supported in the us-west-2 region and us-west-2a availability zone as specified in the default variables.tf file.
 If you intend to modify the region/az settings, make sure the required instance types are supported there.
+{: .notice--info}.

 ```
 aks::~/xrv9k-amibuilder$cat variables.tf